Arellano-Jann/Travel-Notes/STAT 314/DA/DA 7.md

 > a.
 (2 points) State the null and alternative hypothesis for the individual t test on the slope.

-Null Hypothesis: No relationship between x and Y Alternative Hypothesis: There is a relationship between x and Y.
+Null Hypothesis: There is no relationship between midterm and final grades Alternative Hypothesis: There is a relationship between midterm and final grades

 > b.
 (2 points) State the test statistic, degrees of freedom and p-value from the output.